Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ynamic} models of electric machines are essential for control, estimation, monitoring, and for the design and optimization of drives.
-The most challenging aspect of machine modeling is the magnetic model, which describes the relationship between flux linkages, currents, rotor angle, and electromagnetic torque, assuming magnetostatic conditions \cite{Woo1968, Fit2003}.
-In modern power-dense electric machines, magnetic saturation effects are significant and must be incorporated into the models.
-High-fidelity models that include spatial harmonics are also needed, e.g., in time-domain simulations during the design and optimization stage.
+\IEEEPARstart{D}{ynamic} models of electric machines are essential for control, estimation, monitoring, and optimization.
+The most challenging aspect of machine modeling is the magnetic model, which describes the relationship between flux linkages, currents, rotor angle, and electromagnetic torque \cite{Woo1968, Fit2003}.
+In modern power-dense electric machines, magnetic saturation effects are significant and must often be incorporated into control models.
+Spatial harmonics, on the other hand, can be included in high-fidelity models for time-domain simulations during the design stage.

-The nonlinear magnetics are modeled using analytical functions~\cite{Fis1956, Qu2012, Gar2012, Var2023, Lel2024}, lookup tables~\cite{Vag1999, Che2015, Li2017, Lee2021, Fer2021, Boj2024}, or neural networks~\cite{Pas2023, Moh2024, Moh2025, Lee2025}.
-These models can be characterized based on finite-element method (FEM) data \cite{Car2013}, laboratory measurements \cite{Arm2013}, or automatic identification routines \cite{Hin2017}.
-The accuracy of the analytical models is limited, and they are difficult to extend to higher dimensions (e.g., for spatial harmonics or multi-phase machines).
+The nonlinear magnetic behavior can be modeled using analytical functions~\cite{Qu2012, Gar2012, Su2022, Var2023, Lel2024}, semi-analytical models \cite{Vag1999}, or lookup tables~\cite{Che2015, Li2017, Lee2021, Fer2021, Boj2024}, all of which represent the flux-linkage or current maps.
+These models can be characterized based on finite-element method (FEM) data \cite{Siz2012}, laboratory measurements \cite{Arm2013}, or automatic identification routines \cite{Hin2017}.
+The accuracy of the analytical models is limited by the chosen functional form, and they are difficult to extend to higher dimensions (e.g., for spatial harmonics or multi-phase machines).
 Lookup tables work well in two dimensions but suffer from the curse of dimensionality, high memory requirements, and non-smooth output when using linear interpolation.

-Black-box neural networks can approximate high-dimensional complex maps and require less memory than lookup tables, but their training still demands large datasets, their extrapolation capability is limited, and energy balance is not guaranteed.
+Neural networks provide an alternative representation for nonlinear magnetic behavior \cite{Jas2021, Pas2023, Liu2024, Lee2025, Jak2025, Sha2026}.
+The black-box neural networks \cite{Pas2023, Liu2024, Lee2025} can approximate high-dimensional nonlinear maps and require less memory than lookup tables.
+However, their training typically demands large datasets, extrapolation is limited, and they lack inherent physical constraints.
+To mitigate these issues, some models incorporate structural knowledge, such as spatial periodicity \cite{Jas2021, Sha2026}, or integrate machine dynamics into the training process \cite{Jak2025}.
+Nevertheless, these approaches do not guarantee the underlying energy balance or the invertibility of the resulting maps by construction.